axsy/bolt-extension-tagcloud/readme.md

 An extension provides capability of tag cloud generation and helpers to display these clouds.
 You can read more about awesome Bolt CMS built on top of Silex microframework at [Bolt.cm](http://bolt.cm).

-The tag clouds rendering are extremely fast becouse they're being calculated only once for the specified content type and will be invalidated on the cache clear or some changes in the list of records of single content type.
+The tag clouds rendering is extremely fast becouse they're being calculated only once for the specified content type and will be invalidated on the cache clear or some changes in the list of records of single content type.
 The configuration is also being cached using Symfony's Config component.

 Usage
 -----

-Is as simple as add the following lines to the code:
+Is as simple as add the following line to the code:

     {{ tag_cloud(record|contenttype) }}